tuaha482/pakistan/README.md

 # pakistan
-it 14 augest independance day
+it 14 august independance day